Bernard Freyberg, 1st Baron Freyberg: Victoria Cross

 In May 1916 Freyberg was transferred to the British Army as a captain in the Queen's (Royal West Surrey) Regiment.
 However, he remained with the 'Hood' Battalion as a seconded temporary major and went with them to France.

-During the final stages of the Battle of the Somme, when commanding a battalion as a temporary lieutenant-colonel, he so distinguished himself in the capture of Beaucourt village that he was awarded the Victoria Cross.
+During the final stages of the Battle of the Somme, when commanding a battalion as a temporary lieutenant-colonel, he so distinguished himself in the capture of Beaucourt village that he was awarded the Victoria Cross (VC).
 On 13 November 1916 at Beaucourt-sur-Ancre, France, after Freyberg's battalion had carried the initial attack through the enemy's front system of trenches, he rallied and re-formed his own much disorganised men and some others, and led them on a successful assault of the second objective, during which he suffered two wounds, but remained in command and held his ground throughout the day and the following night.
 When reinforced the next morning, he attacked and captured a strongly fortified village, taking 500 prisoners.
 Although wounded twice more, the second time severely, Freyberg refused to leave the line until he had issued final instructions.
-The citation for the award, published in The London Gazette in December 1916, describes the events concluding with:
+The full citation for the award, published in The London Gazette in December 1916, describes the events as follows:

 During his time on the Western Front Freyberg continued to lead by example.
 His bold leadership had a cost: Freyberg received nine wounds during his service in France, and men who served with him later in his career said hardly a part of his body did not have scars.